 - Identify key components of the epidemiology of infectious diseases, including epidemiological features of emerging infections, measures of transmission, and methods to control these diseases;

 - Analyze and apply information related to strategies for prevention and control of infectious diseases, including vaccines, pharmaceutical and non-pharmaceutical interventions;

-- Understand more advanced epidemiologic methods used to evaluate public health intervention programs designed to control infectious diseases of public health significance.
+- Identify epidemiologic methods used to evaluate public health intervention programs designed to control infectious diseases; and

 Epidemiologic Methods (EPI 203).
 Exceptions to this prerequisite may be made with the consent of the Course Director, space permitting.